 The course is suitable for Trainee and Consultant Pathologists with little or no experience of diagnostic molecular pathology and for non-clinical scientists (who may have some experience with molecular testing) wishing to learn more about the clinical application of molecular diagnostics.
 Teaching will be delivered in the form of formal didactic lectures, interactive tutorials and problem-solving exercises.

-The course has been awarded 17 CPD points by the Royal College of Pathologists.
+We will apply for CPD points for this programme.
+In previous years the course has been awarded 17 CPD points by the Royal College of Pathologists.
 Delegates will receive a CPD certificate following full attendance at the event.

 Image Analysis Training School